ufjschool/mmc3260/assignments.md

 * Site viewable at {username}.github.io
 * Student clearly states the intended audience
 * Primary tasks are easy to complete for the targeted audience
-* Wireframe properly positions information relative to like information and apart from disparate information
+* Wireframe properly positions information relative to smilar information and apart from dissimilar information
 * Visual design shows clear intent to create a consistent feel across the site
 * Consistent font usage
 * Colors have specific meaning instead of arbitrary usage